Knowledge bases remind me of my grandpa.

 Internal Knowledge Bases

 An internal knowledge base, as the name suggests, is a company’s private information bank often built around machine learning.
-While this type of knowledge base can be used for different purposes like What is employee onboarding?
-Employee onboarding is, in the simplest terms, the process of getting your newly hired employees familiar with the work, as well as skills, knowledge and attitudes…, in the What is SaaS?
-SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
-The model… customer service context they come in handy in customer tickets and self-service.
+While this type of knowledge base can be used for different purposes like employee onboarding, in the SaaS customer service context they come in handy in customer tickets and self-service.

 But an internal knowledge base can be used for many other purposes too.
 For example, the term explanations on our blog posts are automatically generated from our internal knowledge base.